hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/gcp.rst

 Step 2: Create a Postgres DB on GCP (skip if you have an existing DB)
 ---------------------------------------------------------------------

-*If you already have an existing database on GCP, you can skip this step.*

 Log into the `GCP console <https://console.cloud.google.com/>`__.

 On the left-side navigation, scroll down to ``Storage`` and click on ``SQL``:

-.. thumbnail:: /img/graphql/cloud/existing-db/gcp/gcp-navigate-to-sql.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/gcp/navigate-to-sql.png
    :alt: Navigate to SQL in GCP
    :width: 250px

 On the top, click on ``Create instance``:

-.. thumbnail:: /img/graphql/cloud/existing-db/gcp/gcp-create-instance.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/gcp/create-instance.png
    :alt: Create database instance in GCP
    :width: 1000px

 Select Postgres:

-.. thumbnail:: /img/graphql/cloud/existing-db/gcp/gcp-select-postgres.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/gcp/select-postgres.png
    :alt: Select Postgres database instance in GCP
    :width: 1000px

 Select an instance ID, as well as a default user password.
 If required, choose a specific region and zone.

-.. thumbnail:: /img/graphql/cloud/existing-db/gcp/gcp-configure-instance.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/gcp/configure-instance.png
    :alt: Configure database instance in GCP
    :width: 500px